-The Confédération Internationale de Pêche Sportive or C.I.P.S. is the world governing body for sport fishing, of which the Fédération Internationale de Pêche Sportive – Mer (FIPS-M) is incorporated within.
+The Confédération Internationale de Pêche Sportive (CIPS) is the world governing body for sport fishing, of which the Fédération Internationale de Pêche Sportive – Mer (FIPS-M) is incorporated within.
 Sport fishing or recreational fishing is fishing for pleasure or within a competition.
-The alternative is commercial and subsistence fishing, which is fishing for profit and survival.
+The alternative is commercial and subsistence fishing.
 Equipment used for sport fishing include a rod, reel, line, hooks and a selection of baits.
 Angling refers to catching fish with a hook.
-It is unclear when the first recorded sport fishing event ever took place, but in 1496 the earliest essay on recreational fishing was published in English by Dame Juliana Berners.
-It was after the English Civil War that recreational fishing became more popular with several new books and treatises written.
+It is unclear when the first recorded sport fishing event ever took place It was after the English Civil War that recreational fishing became more popular with several new books and treatises written.
 By the late 19th century recreational and leisure activities increased for the middle and lower classes, which also had a major impact on fishing.
 In addition, the establishment of nationwide rail networks meant that more traveling could be done to coastal locations for sea fishing.
 In many countries dry-fly fishing developed an elitist reputation, but not so in the United States where both dry- and wet-fly fishing was practiced and adopted based on the conditions of the terrain.
 It is understood that American anglers were among the first to use artificial lures for bass fishing.